Thyroidectomy refers to the surgical procedure in which your thyroid is removed.

-If you are normal weight going into the procedure then you have a much lower risk of gaining weight afterwards.
+If you are at a normal weight going into the procedure then you have a much lower risk of gaining weight afterward.

 The good news is that optimizing your thyroid medication may be the first step in treating this issue (more on that below).